sgoodwin2/flask-web-app/README.md

 # Sentiment Classifier Web Application

 This project is a web application built using Python, Flask, HTML, and CSS to predict the sentiment (positive or negative) of a given sentence.
-The application utilizes various machine learning models including Naive Bayes, Logistic Regression, Random Forest, and a fine-tuned BERT model trained on the IMDB dataset.
+The application utilizes various machine learning models including Naive Bayes, Logistic Regression, Random Forest, and a fine-tuned BERT model trained on a IMDB movie review dataset.
 The models are trained using `scikit-learn` and `transformers`, and are served through a Flask web framework.

 ## Project Structure